androosk/glucose-monster/README.md

 ---

 Diabetes is a monster.
-I didn't find any mobile apps that really allowed me to track my glucose in the way I wanted, so I created Glucose Monster with the intent of helping me tame it.
+There is a lack of mobile apps that really allow diabetics to track their glucose in a clean, useful and relatable way, so I created the Glucose Monster mobile app with the intent of helping them tame it.

 ## Features